Sand, gravel, and rock (SGR) are key to developing and enhancing community infrastructure.

 • A standard dump truck has a capacity of 10-12 cubic yards.

-• For example, a request for 1,000 cubic yards would require 100 dump truck loads, this does not include driver and fuel requirements.
+• For example, a request for 1,000 cubic yards would require 100 dump truck loads.

 For more information contact the lands department at rocksales@doyon.com, (907) 459-2030, or 1-888-478-4755 ext.
 2030.